What is Pupil Leadership

 Head Boy, Head Girl, Deputy Head Boy and Deputy Head Girl

-At Warren Mead, a Head Boy and Head Girl, along with a Deputy Head Boy and Deputy Head Girl are elected by their peers.
+At Warren Mead, a Head Boy and Head Girl, along with a Deputy Head Boy and Deputy Head Girl are elected by the Leadership Team and Year 6 staff.
 These four Year 6 children are ambassadors of the schools; they demonstrate our rules and values on a daily basis.
-Their roles include: helping to set up and lead KS2 assemblies; showing visitors around school; taking active roles as MPs in our Pupil Parliament; writing and making changes to policies (such as our Anti Bullying policy) and lots more!
+Their roles include: helping to set up and lead assemblies; showing visitors around school; taking active roles as MPs in our Pupil Parliament; writing and making changes to policies (such as our Anti Bullying policy) and lots more!
+They regularly meet with the Executive Leadership team and their current project is looking at our lunchtime provision and transforming the playground - watch this space!

 At Warren Mead Schools, we have four ‘houses’.
 Each House has two, Year 6 House Captains.
 House Captains are responsible for leading and arranging fund-raising events, sports activities and more.
-Most recently, Nikki and Dylan (Year 6) organised a whole schools event for Children in Need!
-They organised for every class to take part in a Jo Wickes workout, a mufti celebration and raised a huge total for charity; they even displayed all coins raised in a giant picture of Pudsey Bear!
+Most recently, they organised a whole schools event for Children in Need!
+They organised for every class to take part in a dance workout, a mufti celebration and raised a huge total for charity; they even ended the day with a whole school dance on the playground!